Bhindi ki Sabji | भिंडी की सब्जी | Bhindi Fry

-This Stir-fried Okra or fried Bhindi recipe is a simple yet delicious vegan side-dish recipe which pairs well with hot-off-the-griddle chapatis or Indian Rotis.
-Bhindi or Okra is a very popular summer vegetable in India and is hugely preferred by those who prefer vegetarian meals.
+This stir-fried okra or fried Bhindi ki sabji is a simple yet delicious vegan side dish recipe that pairs well with hot-off-the-griddle chapatis or Indian rotis.
+Bhindi or okra, is a very popular summer vegetable in India and is hugely preferred by those who prefer vegetarian meals.

-This simple bhindi recipe needs some time and patience but in the end, gives a delicious dish for weekday dinners.
-Like several other Bengali recipes, this is completely gluten-free, dairy-free & nuts-free.
+This simple bhindi recipe needs some time and patience, but in the end, it gives a delicious dish for weekday dinners.
+Like several other Bengali recipes, this is completely gluten-free, dairy-free, and nut-free.

-Okra or Bhindi or Lady Finger is an excellent source of essential vitamins and minerals.
-Additionally, bhindi has dietary fibres which are good for gut health too.
+Okra, Bhindi, or Lady Finger is an excellent source of essential vitamins and minerals.
+Additionally, bhindi has dietary fibres, which are good for gut health too.
 Below is the blog post where you will find the recipe laid out in detail.
-However, if you are in a hurry then you can click “Jump to the Recipe’ above and read a more concise version of it on the recipe card.
+However, if you are in a hurry, then you can click “Jump to the Recipe’ above and read a more concise version of it on the recipe card.

 In this post, I have shared some tricks & tips on how to manage the sliminess of okras in your recipe along with the recipe for bhindi fry.

-• Fresh & Seasonal Ingredients.
-Okras or Bhindi is abundantly available in summer.
+• Fresh and seasonal ingredients.
+Okras or Bhindi is abundantly available in the summer.
 Which means throughout the better part of the year.
 So, this bhindi fry recipe is an excellent way of including local and seasonal produce in your meals

-• Simple & pantry staple ingredients.
-All you need to get is some fresh okras or bhindi, a couple of onions and ginger.
-Simple ingredients which give a delicious dish
+• Simple and pantry staple ingredients.
+All you need is fresh okras or bhindi, onions, and ginger.
+Simple ingredients that give a delicious dish

 • Perfect side dish recipe to go with rotis or with rice & dal.

-• Bhindi or Okras – – for a meal for 3 people, you will need at least 500 gms of the vegetable as it shrinks a lot during cooking
+• Bhindi or Okras – for a meal for 3 people, you will need at least 500 gms of bhindi or okra as it shrinks a lot during cooking

 • Onions